(Disclosure: Some of the links below may be affiliate links)

-As you may have seen, my blogs was pretty much not working between last Thursday and Saturday.
+As you may have seen, my blog was pretty much not working between last Thursday and Saturday.
 I had many issues with Bluehost and it took them an unreasonable amount of time to fix the issue.
 I already had issues before and this last one was a really bad outage.
 So, I decided I will never trust them again.
-Since I don’t trust them as hosting provider, I’m not going to recommend them anymore.
+Since I do not trust them as hosting provider, I am not going to recommend them anymore.

-I’ve only started using Bluehost a few months ago.
+I have only started using Bluehost a few months ago.
 But I have had several issues in these months.
 And these last issues with the website being down for more than a day.
 They are really doing a bad job… I plan to migrate to another hosting provider soon.
-In this post, you’ll find the story behind this!
+In this post, you will find the story behind this!

 I will start with a question: How many Bluehost support guys do you need to fix an SSL certificate?
 You will find the answer below ;)

 Already at the early beginning, I had a few issues with SSL.
 There is an incompatibility between two services Bluehost are offering: their SSL certificates and the SiteLock CDN.
 It took me a while to figure out what was going on.
 They should really not let these two features be enabled together.
 Or they should make them compatible.
 But this was kind of my fault too.

 Thursday – First outage – Broken SSL Certificate

 This was not so bad honestly.
 This kind of thing can happen.
 And it was fixed early.
 But the rest of the story is worse.

 Friday – Saturday – Second outage: Invalid date certificate

 So I contact the support once again.
 They tell me the certificate is invalid (no kidding…).
-And they renew it.
+And they renewed it.
 And they told me it could take up to 3 or 4 hours to propagate the new certificate.
 Considering that they are using cheap SSL certificates, this should not take nearly as long… I can change my certificate in my web server in one minute.
 Anyway…